gattaca-com/helix/README.md

 ### PEPC
 In line with the design principles of Protocol Enforced Proposer Commitments (PEPC) [PEPC](https://ethresear.ch/t/unbundling-pbs-towards-protocol-enforced-proposer-commitments-pepc/13879), we aim to offer more granularity in allowing proposers to communicate their preferences regarding the types of blocks they wish to commit to.
-Currently, this is achieved through the `preferences` field, which enables proposers to indicate whether they prefer to commit to non-censoring or censoring blocks.
+Currently, this is achieved through the `preferences` field, which enables proposers to indicate whether they prefer to commit to a regional or global filtering policy.
 In the future, we plan to support additional preferences, such as commitment to blocks adhering to relay-established inclusion lists, blocks produced by trusted builders, and others.

 ## Compatability
 - For proposers, Helix is fully compatible with the current MEV-Boost relay spec.
 - For builders, there's a requirement to adapt to these changes as the [proposers](https://flashbots.github.io/relay-specs/#/Builder/getproposers) API response will now contain an extra `preferences` field.
-Minor changes are also required to the internal logic, as censoring moves from a per-relay basis to a per-validator basis.
+Minor changes are also required to the internal logic, as filtering moves from a per-relay basis to a per-validator basis.

 ## Credit to:
 Flashbots: